BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-service-is-the-sender-2.png" width=800 loading="lazy"></div>

 > **Important**: The implementation of this use case is evolving.
-For example, your service cannot yet directly access the dark blue *Sender* box and the light blue *Account* box in the diagram.
+For example, your service cannot yet directly access the dark blue *Sender* and the light blue *Account* boxes in the diagram.
 The sections below explain.

 ## Using identifiers